To continue enjoying all the features of Navy Federal Online, please use a compatible browser. Confirm your browser capability.

 What’s an IRA Account?

-IRA accounts are tax-advantaged, meaning that they feature certain tax benefits designed to encourage retirement saving.
+IRA accounts are tax-advantaged, meaning they feature certain tax benefits designed to encourage retirement saving.
 Anyone with earned income can open an IRA—whether you have an employer-sponsored retirement plan (401(k), Thrift Savings Plan) or not.
-The 2 most popular types are:
+Here are the 2 most important types:

-• Traditional IRAs allow you to make pre-tax contributions that grow over time.
-Your funds grow tax-free until you’re ready to withdraw money at retirement.
+• Traditional IRAs allow you to make what are considered pre-tax contributions, since the funds can be taken as a tax deduction, which lowers your Adjusted Gross Income for that tax year.
+Your funds grow tax-deferred until you’re ready to withdraw money at retirement.
 Your tax rate will be based on your income level at the time you withdraw the money, not at the time you make the contributions.

 It’s important to know that the IRS has very specific guidelines on contribution, income and age limits, required minimum distributions, and more.
 Check the IRS website for more details.